North Las Vegas, Nevada: Transportation

 North Las Vegas Airport, formerly known as Sky Haven Airport, was established on December 7, 1941.
 A division of Vision Airlines operates tours to the Grand Canyon in Arizona from the airport.

 RTC Transit provides bus service in the city, as it does throughout the Las Vegas metropolitan area.

+Culture

+A wide range of different cultures have led to a number of diverse restaurants, including Mexican, Filipino, and fusion eateries.

+Las Vegas Purple Star Loyal Orange Lodge No. 212 is a Protestant fraternal chapter of the Orange Order located in Brambling Avenue.
+The lodge commemorates Orange heritage, including King William III's victory in the Battle of the Boyne.
+The lodge is overseen by the Grand Orange Lodge of America.